-Through the Office of Education Abroad (EA), Maryland students participate in academically rigorous overseas programs designed to broaden and enrich their major fields of study, deepen their understanding of other languages and cultures, and strengthen their ability to compete for successful careers in today’s global economy.
+Through Education Abroad (EA), Maryland students participate in academically rigorous overseas programs designed to broaden and enrich their major fields of study, deepen their understanding of other languages and cultures, and strengthen their ability to compete for successful careers in today’s global economy.
 These programs provide coursework in a wide range of disciplines so that participants can study abroad for a semester or academic year and still complete their degrees on schedule.
-A growing number of EA programs combine the concepts of global citizenship and entrepreneurship by engaging students in innovative projects designed to address health, economic, and environmental issues in the communities that host them during their overseas studies.
+A growing number of EA programs combine the concepts of global citizenship, civic engagement, and entrepreneurship by engaging students in innovative projects designed to address health, economic, and environmental issues in the communities that host them during their overseas studies.

 EA collaborates with Maryland faculty and staff to administer almost 200 international programs in over 50 countries and to integrate overseas coursework into campus curricula.
 Professional advisors guide students in the selection of suitable programs and the arrangement of academic credit, assist with applications for financial aid, conduct pre-departure orientations, and provide on-call support to participants overseas.
 Recognizing that substantive international experience is a crucial part of any undergraduate education, EA continually seeks to enable every Maryland student to study abroad regardless of his or her major or financial profile.